Skip to Content

 Who knew vultures are under threat and need to be fed!

-Well, they do at Victoria Falls in Africa.
+Well, they do at Victoria Falls in Zimbabwe, Africa.

-And the vulture feeding experience is one of the best Victoria Falls activities.
+We attended the vulture feeding experience at Victoria Falls Safari Lodge.
+It turned out to be one of the most interesting Victoria Falls activities!
 Bonus: It’s free.

 Vulture feeding, Victoria Falls